smoeding/puppet-sendmail/README.md

 ##### `order`

 The position in the `sendmail.mc` file where the include statement will appear.
 This requires some internal knowledge of the Sendmail module.
-See the [`sendmail::mc`](#class-sendmailmc) class for details.
+See the comments in the code of the `sendmail::mc` class for details.

 The default value is `59`.
 This generates the include statements just before the `MAILER` section.